kubecost/docs/network-costs-configuration.md

 ![network-cost-allocation](images/network-cost-allocation.png)

-When using Kubecost version 1.99 and above: Greater detail can be accessed through Allocations UI only-when aggregating by namespace and selecting the link on that namespace.
+When using Kubecost version 1.99 and above: Greater detail can be accessed through Allocations UI only when aggregating by namespace and selecting the link on that namespace.
 This opens the namespace detail page where there is a card at the bottom.

 ![network-cost-detail](images/network-cost-detail.png)